shivshankardayal/full-website/books/dsa/source/intro.rst

 of data structures and algorithms is immense and ever expanding.

-Before we proceed let me tell you that you should refresh your Mathematics because certain sections of this book will be involving Mathematically.
+Before we proceed let me tell you that you should refresh your Mathematics because certain sections of this book will be involving, mathematically.
 Particularly sections which will contain analysis of algorithms.
 One more important point is that you should have pen and paper with you while trying to study this book.
 Believe me it will help you a lot as I have experienced